What is Liposuction?

-Liposuction is performed on an outpatient basis under local or general anesthetic, depending on the area being treated and the amount of fat that will be removed.
+Liposuction is performed on an outpatient basis under general anesthetic, depending on the area being treated and the amount of fat that will be removed.
 Dr. Barrett will make several tiny incisions in the treated area, and a fine cannula is then inserted through the incisions to suction out the fat.
 Very few, if any stitches are needed after liposuction since the incisions are small enough to heal on their own.

 After Liposuction: Recovery and Results